rixiobarrios/react-hooks/README.md

 ## Hooks Introduction

-React is a great framework.
+React is a very popular framework.
 It is relatively easy to learn, it has given front end developers more fluid control, and it might even be a tad fun.
-It is pretty new in terms of web development however so you should expect to hear about new additions to the technology as it gets a larger user base and pain points are identified.
+It is still evolving however so you should expect to hear about new additions to the technology as it gets a larger user base and pain points are identified.

 One of those common points of frustration is sharing behaviour and state logic between components.
 There have been different solutions to this problem over